omegadefender/food-marketplace/README.md

 ```
 The tech stack surrounding the website are as follows:

-Ruby / Ruby on Rails: The back-end of the website will be using rails.
+Ruby / Ruby on Rails: The back-end of the website will be programmed using rails.

 HTML / CSS: HTML will be used to format the website using erb files within rails.
-CSS will be used to style the web site
+CSS will be used to style the web site.

 Postgresql: We will be using postgresql to support the website database.

-The live service will be deployed on Heroku.
+The live service will be deployed on a cloud platform called Heroku.
 ```

 ## Instructions